Skip to main content

 Founded in 1948 by members of the Churches of Christ as the Southern Bible Institute, Southwestern Christian College remains committed to helping its students fully understand the concepts of “Christian Living.”

-The school offers two bachelor’s degree programs—one in the Bible, and the other in Religious Education.
-It also offers a two-year associate degree program in liberal arts.
+The school offers one bachelor’s degree program in Religious Education.
+It also provides two associate degree programs—an Associate of Arts and an Associate of Science.
 On SwCC’s campus, you’ll find the Robert A. Terrell home, a Texas historic landmark, and one of just two octagonal houses left in Texas.

 7. Texas College